 The mine of the future is carbon-dioxide-free, digitalized and autonomous.
-To set a new world standard for sustainable mining at great depth, LKAB, ABB, Epiroc, Combitech and AB Volvo have joined forces in a partnership and are starting a unique testbed in the orefields of northern Sweden.
+To set a new world standard for sustainable mining at great depth, LKAB, ABB, Epiroc, Combitech and Volvo Group have joined forces in a partnership and are starting a unique testbed in the orefields of northern Sweden.

 The testbed, SUM, Sustainable Underground Mining, will be created in LKAB’s underground mines in Kiruna and Malmberget and will also take the form of a virtual mine.
 Here, new technology will be developed and tested in a real mining environment to ensure that the Swedish mining industry can remain competitive and create jobs and growth, both locally in Norrbotten and nationally.
 This requires new control systems, new and improved mining equipment, as well as complex and efficient management systems that meet future demands for a sustainable industry.
 Reaching that goal will demand a new type of collaboration, a digital ecosystem in which the partners’ digital systems and operations are linked.

 ”Sweden’s mining and minerals industry is competing to be the world’s most sustainable.
 Since sustainability requirements and technology are now developing at a rapid pace, Swedish companies have to join forces to ensure that we can mine safely and sustainably in the future.
 That bodes well for a mining nation like Sweden,” says Mikael Damberg, Minister for Enterprise and Innovation.